How to book Vienna State Opera tickets and what is the dress code at Wiener Staatsoper?

 If you get a standing place, mark it with a scarf or something similar when you leave your place during the break.

 What to wear?
-Actually, there is no formal dress code.
+Actually, there is no formal dress code for the opera house in Vienna.
 Consider taking black tie dressing with you to celebrate the evening at the Vienna State Opera, though not required.
 (You will stick out less as a tourist in truly elegant attire during Christmas and New Year.)
 Smart casual does it very well.